-If you are injured in a car accident, a Raleigh car accident attorney can help you to target the liable party and seek compensation.
+If you are injured in a car accident, a New Bern car accident attorney can help you to target the liable party and seek compensation.
 Sometimes the liable party in a car accident is not necessarily the person driving the car.
 The owner of a vehicle can be held liable for a crash, even if he or she lent the vehicle out to another party.

 Lawsuits of this nature are based on negligent entrustment.
 Essentially, if you entrust your vehicle to someone who was drink, reckless or otherwise unfit to drive and this caused an accident, you can be held responsible.